Wisdom Teeth Removal in Clovis, CA

-The doctors at Fresno Oral Maxillofacial Surgery & Dental Implant Center offer wisdom teeth removals in Clovis, CA. Third molars, also known as wisdom teeth, are the final set of teeth that develop and grow into the dental arch.
+The doctors at Fresno Oral Maxillofacial Surgery & Dental Implant Center prevent oral health issues with early removal of third molars in Clovis, CA. Third molars, also known as wisdom teeth, are the final set of teeth that develop and grow into the dental arch.
 These teeth usually erupt around the ages of 17 and 25 but can develop earlier or later.
 Many times, these teeth do not have enough room to grow into their proper positions, which can result in complications such as impaction, dental crowding, shifting of teeth, and pain, among other issues.
 Routine dental exams well before the wisdom teeth have fully developed can help your dental care professional determine if these molars need to be removed.
-If they do need to be extracted, you may be referred to an oral and maxillofacial surgeon, who specializes in wisdom teeth removal.

-- Damage to the adjacent teeth, which can occur when wisdom teeth are left to grow in sideways.
+- Damage to the adjacent teeth is a risk when wisdom teeth are left in an improper position to grow in sideways.

-Having your wisdom teeth evaluated well in advance of them coming in gives you and your dental team adequate time to treat your specific dental issues and prevent major complications before they ever occur.
+Fortunately, we are able to prevent all of these common dental issues with regular visits to have your wisdom teeth checked and evaluated.
+This gives your dental team the time and ability to step in and treat your specific dental issues and prevent major complications before they ever even occur.

 Although wisdom teeth removal is usually recommended between the ages of 13 and 20, it is more important to consider the development of the teeth than the age of the patient.
 Sometimes wisdom teeth removal is necessary earlier or later than these ages.
 However, wisdom teeth removal during adolescence is usually easier on the patient because the teeth are smaller and therefore easier to remove.

 If you are recommended for wisdom teeth removal, it is a good idea to allow yourself a few days to recover after your procedure.
-Many patients schedule their wisdom teeth removal procedure around a break from work or school to allow adequate time for rest and recovery without much disruption to their schedule.
+Many patients schedule their procedure around a break from work or school to allow adequate time to rest without major disruptions to their schedule.

-At Fresno Oral Maxillofacial Surgery & Dental Implant Center, wisdom teeth removals are a common oral surgery procedure.
-Your wisdom teeth removal treatment will start with a consultation with your oral surgeon, at which time you are encouraged to ask questions about your upcoming procedure.
-Anesthesia options will also be discussed with you so that you can make the best choice for you.
+At Fresno Oral Maxillofacial Surgery & Dental Implant Center, wisdom teeth removal is a common oral surgery procedure.
+Your wisdom teeth removal treatment will start with a consultation with your dentist or oral surgeon, at which time they will complete a thorough exam of your mouth, take 3D scans, and discuss your options for anesthesia.
 Oral and maxillofacial surgeons are highly trained in anesthesia administration for patients of all ages.
 Their goal is to help you feel comfortable, informed, and safe.